How do I use SpeedGrader?

 To return to the Course Home Page, click the name of the course.

-Grading information includes assignment statistics, including the number of assignments that have been graded out of the total number of submissions and the average score and percentage .
+Grading information includes assignment statistics, including the number of assignments that have been graded out of the total number of students in the course and the average score and percentage .
 You can use this information to keep track of your grading progress.

 View Student List